-EZviewTM Red Protein G Affinity Gel is a highly visible, red colored Protein G affinity gel, designed for use in immunoprecipitation experiments.
-The affinity resin contains Protein G', a truncated, recombinant form of the Type G Streptococci cell wall protein, covalently attached to crosslinked 4% agarose beads.
-The recombinant Protein G retains the two Fc binding sites, but lacks the albumin binding sites of native Protein G.
+EZviewTM Red Protein A Affinity Gel is a highly visible, red colored Protein A affinity gel, designed for use in immunoprecipitation experiments.
+The affinity resin contains Staphylococcus aureus Protein A covalently attached to crosslinked 4% agarose beads.

-EZview Red Protein G Affinity Gel functions to bind antibody (IgG) at the Fc portion of the antibody in the same manner as the standard non-colored Protein G Affinity Gel, in order to purify antibody-antigen complexes from cell lysates and other biological samples.
-The immune complexes, bound to the EZview Red Protein G Affinity Gel, are recovered by centrifugation.
+EZview Red Protein A Affinity Gel functions to bind antibody (IgG) at the Fc portion of the antibody in the same manner as standard non-colored Protein A Affinity Gel, in order to purify antibody-antigen complexes from cell lysates and other biological samples.
+The immune complexes, bound to the EZview Red Protein A Affinity Gel, are recovered by centrifugation.
 The red color gives the affinity gel enhanced visibility in order to aid in manipulations, such as repetitive washings, and recovery of the target proteins bound to the affinity resin.
 The enhanced visibility results in less tedious sample processing and greater experimental reproducibility for more accurate quantitation of the proteins of interest.

-EZview Red Protein G Affinity Gel is supplied as an ~50% slurry suspension in phosphate buffered saline (PBS) containing 50% glycerol and 0.0015% (15 ppm) Kathon® CG/IPCII, as an antimicrobial preservative.
-Binding capacity for rabbit IgG is ~8 mg/ml of packed gel.
+EZview Red Protein A Affinity Gel is supplied as an ~50% slurry suspension in phosphate buffered saline (PBS) containing 50% glycerol and 0.0015% (15 ppm) Kathon® CG/IPCII, as an antimicrobial preservative.

+Binding capacity for rabbit IgG is ~4 mg per ml of packed gel.